Sporting

 About endardoo

-A newspaper sub-editor for many years, I am now a blogger and freelance sub-editor.
-Husband of one and house daddy of two: a feisty and dramatic 17-year-old girl and a bright, resilient football nut of a boy aged 16.
-My website: endastories.com.
+Blogger and newspaper sports sub-editor.
+Husband of one and daddy of two: a feisty and dramatic 20-year-old woman and a bright, resilient football nut of a lad aged 19 My website: endastories.com.

 0 comments on “Tipperary hurlers lift the Kilkenny curse